 (Add) 907.4.3.2 Ceiling tiles and ceiling assemblies.
-Where automatic fire detectors are installed, ceiling tiles and ceiling assemblies_necessary for the proper actuation of the fire protection device in accordance with NFPA 72 shall be maintained.
+Where automatic fire detectors are installed, ceilings necessary for the proper actuation of the fire protection device in accordance with NFPA 72 shall be maintained.

 (Add) 907.6.6.1.1 Automatic telephone-dialing devices.
-Automatic telephone-dialing devices used to transmit an emergency alarm shall comply with the requirements of subsection (c) of section 28-25b of the Connecticut General Statutes.
+Automatic telephone-dialing devices used to transmit an emergency alarm shall comply with the requirements of subsection (c) of Section 28-25b of the Connecticut General Statutes.

-(Del) 907.9 Where required in existing buildings and structures.
+(Del) 907.9 Where required in existing building sand structures.
 Delete section.

 (Amd) 912.2 Location.
 With respect to hydrants, driveways, buildings and landscaping, fire department connections shall be so located that fire apparatus and hose connected to supply the system will not obstruct access to the buildings for other fire apparatus.
-The location of fire department connections shall be approved by the fire code official in conjunction with the fire chief.
+The location of fire department connections shall be approved by the fire code official in conjunction with the fire chief